-Tablacus Explorer is a file manager with what initially sounds like an impressive feature list.
-It has a tabbed feature list, completely customisable menus and interface, supports mouse gestures, can be extended with addons, is portable and extremely small (1.13MB), yet still manages to squeeze in both 32 and 64-bit editions.
+Tablacus Explorer is a file manager with lots of features, including tabs, completely customisable menus and interface, mouse gesture support, and optional addons.
+The program is portable and extremely small (1.13MB), yet still manages to squeeze in both 32 and 64-bit editions.

-Some of these options work reasonably well.
-You can create a new tab with a keypress (Ctrl+T) or mouse click, for instance; files can be dragged and dropped from one tab to another; and once you've spotted the tiny icons in the top-right corner, you'll also be able to switch between a 1, 2 or 4-pane interface, each of which can have as many tabs as you need.
+Tabs can be created with a keypress, or managed by right-clicking an existing tab (there are all the usual open, close and lock options).
+Files can be dragged and dropped from one tab to another; and once you've spotted the tiny icons in the top-right corner, you'll also be able to switch between a 1, 2 or 4-pane interface, each of which can have as many tabs as you need.

 If you only want a portable tabbed file manager then maybe none of this will matter too much.
 All you have to do is choose your preferred pane layout and you can simply ignore everything else.

-If you're actually hoping to use the more advanced features, though, be prepared to spend quite some time figuring out how they work, because the program is far from straightforward.
+If you're actually hoping to use the more advanced features, though, be prepared to spend quite some time exploring, because the program is far from straightforward.